Ohio State University: Research

-The National Science Foundation ranked Ohio State University 12th among American universities for research and development expenditures in 2021 with $1.23 billion.
+The National Science Foundation ranked Ohio State University 12th in 2026 among American universities for research and development expenditures with $1.58 billion.

-In a 2007 report released by the National Science Foundation, Ohio State's research expenditures for 2006 were $652 million, placing it seventh among public universities and 11th overall, also ranking third among all American universities for private industry-sponsored research.
-Research expenditures at Ohio State were $864 million in 2017.
-In 2006, Ohio State announced it would designate at least $110 million of its research efforts toward what it termed "fundamental concerns" such as research toward a cure for cancer, renewable energy sources and sustainable drinking water supplies.
 In 2021, President Kristina M. Johnson announced the university would invest at least $750 million over the next 10 years toward research and researchers.
 This was announced in conjunction with Ohio State's new Innovation District, which will be an interdisciplinary research facility and act as a hub for healthcare and technology research, serving Ohio State faculty and students as well as public and private partners.
 Construction of the facility was completed in 2023, as one of the first buildings in the District.

 Research facilities include Aeronautical/Astronautical Research Laboratory, Byrd Polar Research Center, Center for Automotive Research, (OSU CAR), Chadwick Arboretum, Biomedical Research Tower, Biological Sciences Building, CDME, Comprehensive Cancer Center, David Heart and Lung Research Institute, Electroscience Laboratory, Large Binocular Telescope (LBT, originally named the Columbus Project), Mershon Center for International Security Studies, Museum of Biological Diversity, National Center for the Middle Market, Stone Laboratory on Gibraltar Island, Center for Urban and Regional Analysis and Ohio Agricultural Research and Development Center.

-Endowment and fundraising

-Ohio State was among the first group of four public universities to raise a $1 billion endowment when it passed the $1 billion mark in 1999.
-At the end of 2005, Ohio State's endowment stood at $1.73 billion, ranking it seventh among public universities and 27th among all American universities.
-In June 2006, the endowment passed the $2 billion mark.

-In recent decades, and in response to continually shrinking state funding, Ohio State has conducted two significant multi-year fundraising campaigns.
-The first concluded in 1987 and raised $460 million, a record at the time for a public university.
-The "Affirm Thy Friendship Campaign" took place between 1995 and 2000.
-With an initial goal of raising $850 million, the campaign's final tally was $1.23 billion, placing Ohio State among the small group of public universities to have successfully conducted a $1 billion campaign.
-At his welcoming ceremony, returning President E. Gordon Gee announced in the fall of 2007 that Ohio State would launch a $2.5 billion fundraising campaign.
-In 2019, celebrating the university's 150th year, President Michael V. Drake announced the "Time and Change Campaign" with a goal of raising $4.5 billion from 1 million individual donors.
+Ohio State is a founding member of the Association of Universities for Research in Astronomy (AURA), a consortium of universities and other institutions that operates astronomical observatories and telescopes.